Simon Neil: Solo career

 Neil performs under the name ZZC.
 His debut single, "To the Bone", was used in the BBC's 'Radio 1 Rescores: Drive (curated by Zane Lowe)' project.
 In 2017, Neil released a 7-minute instrumental track entitled "The Myth" under the ZZC moniker.
 Two tracks from an unreleased ZZC solo album, "Plead" and "Fever Dream" were released on the 2019 Biffy Clyro soundtrack album Balance, Not Symmetry.

 Personal life

 Neil lives in Ayr with his wife Francesca, whom he married at St. Columba Church in Ayr on 5 January 2008.
 The song "God Only Knows" by The Beach Boys was used for their first dance, and Neil has the song's chorus, "God only knows what I'd be without you", tattooed on his chest.

 In 2021, he presented a series of shows on BBC Radio Scotland.

-Neil is an avid fan of Rangers F.C. and attended matches at Ibrox Stadium in his youth.
+Neil is a fan of Rangers F.C. and attended matches at Ibrox Stadium in his youth.

+Neil appears in Forza Horizon 6 (2026) as the DJ of the in-game rock radio station Horizon XS.